seodojin/direct-conversion/README.md

 # Molecular characterization of directly reprogrammed neurons using single cell RNA sequencing

-direct reprogramming from fibroblast to iNeuron, using shPTBP1
+Direct reprogramming from fibroblast to iNeuron, using shPTBP1

 This repository contains scripts for data processing, analysis and figure generation using scRNA-Seq data for our paper: